ecosur-sistemas-complejos/MultiGame/README.txt

     $ git checkout -b fix-up
     [http://book.git-scm.com/5_submodules.html]

-To get started, simply do the following from the top of this project (MultiGame):
+To get started right away, simply do the following from the top of this project (MultiGame):

     $git submodule init
     $git submodule update